-- Nix from Queens Blade isn't the stupid one; rather her stave, the Funikura, is essentially an unstable piece of work that can either destroy a village or kill the evil leader of said village.
+- Nix from the tabletop game of Queen's Blade isn't the stupid one; rather her magical stave, the Funikura, is essentially an unstable piece of work that can either destroy a village or kill the evil leader of said village that she was actually aiming at.
 Needless to say, she sticks with it.

-- Rounding out the Warhammer 40000 Inquisition examples: the Amalathian faction are the ultimate conservatives, believing that the Imperium as it currently exists is the Emperor's divine work, and that mere mortals have no right to interfere with His divine plan.
+- A Warhammer 40,000 Inquisition example: the Amalathian faction are the ultimate conservatives, believing that the Imperium as it currently exists is the Emperor's divine work, and that mere mortals have no right to interfere with His divine plan.
 As such, the Amalathians fight to preserve the Imperium in its current state, despite all its lumps and imperfections.
-At their most extreme, the Amalathians will even fight to keep corrupt or ineffectual leaders in power (which, being the Imperium, happens to be most of them), simply to avoid the inevitable shakeup associated with replacing those leaders, even in the face of an ensuing crisis that requires effective leadership.
-As you can imagine, Amalathians and Recongregators don't get along very well.
+At best, the Amalathians will clean up the system and are the least likely faction to engage in the sort of schemes that lead to horrible wars and planets overrun by nasties.
+At their worst, they will even fight to keep corrupt or ineffectual leaders in power (which, being the Imperium, happens to be most of them), simply to avoid the inevitable shakeup associated with replacing those leaders, even in the face of an ensuing crisis that requires effective leadership.
+As you can imagine, Amalathians and Recongregators (a radical faction that wants to tear down the same power structures to make them anew) don't get along very well.

 - Rifts creator Kevin Siembieda has said that the last part (not getting out of a burning building) is the reason the Palladium Rules System has no Neutral alignments.
 His opinion is that Neutral characters would be unwilling to do anything interesting, like adventuring.

-- The Amenti are servants of the universal balance, which is explicitly said to mean that if the forces of good ever gains the upper hand, they are required to switch sides.
+- Mummy: The Resurrection: The Amenti are servants of the universal balance, which is explicitly said to mean that if the forces of good ever gain the upper hand, they are required to switch sides.
 Since they live in The World of Darkness, though, this is unlikely to happen anytime soon.